fmalina/revisions-blocl/activism/theeurocrisisfordummies.md

 Much of the Eurozone countries’ government debt is owned by banks.
 Now, Britain is at the heart of world banking; it makes up nearly 15 per cent of our economy.
-If Eurozone countries can’t pay back all their debts or if the Euro collapses, the banks will struggle to get their money back and this could mean yet another government bailout for the banks (as happened in 2009).
+If Eurozone countries can't pay back all their debts or if the Euro collapses, the banks will struggle to get their money back and this could mean yet another government bailout for the banks (as happened in 2009).

-Britain may be in the front line of the Euro crisis but we aren’t the only country affected.
+Britain may be in the front line of the Euro crisis but we aren't the only country affected.
 The Eurozone is a massive market for businesses from the US, China, India, Japan, Russia and other major world economic powers.